EmmanuelDav/EmmanuelDav/README.md

   I am a Native || Cross-platform App Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-  - :telescope: I’m working as a Software Engineer and contributing to Native and Cross-platform for building Mobile applications.
+  - :telescope: I’m working as a Software Engineer and Contributing to Both Native and Cross-platform for Mobile Development.

   - :seedling: Exploring Flutter and its wonders.